 The problem was we were wrestling with the conviction of the Lord.
 His question for us was simple.
 Could we look out at the drunk people roaming our neighborhood, the evil costumes on small children and the celebration of darkness and honestly celebrate Him while going along with it?

-The answer for us was clearly no, but our emotions and memories kept us from admitting this until the Cowboy Bob house.
-This was the house that God used to get His point across very clearly to His struggling children.
+The answer for us was clearly no, but our emotions and memories kept us from admitting this until the night we met Cowboy Bob.
+This was the moment God used to get His point across very clearly to His struggling children.
 Though it still gives me the willies, I am thankful for it.

 The house that ended our trick or treat experience felt wrong from the very beginning.
 It was dark and eerie.
-It felt just yucky and evil, but this is mood that people are going for on Halloween so we just ignored the creep factor.
+It felt just yucky and evil.
+This is the mood people are going for on Halloween so we just ignored the creep factor.
 We sent our then very small son walking up the sidewalk to the darkened doorway despite the feeling that the house was just wrong.
 We ignored the flashing warning signs that parents would run from on just about every other day of the year and told our child to ask the owners for free stuff.